Does Kratom Interact With Hydroxyzine (Vistaril)?

 - Larger doses: 8-12 g

 Kratom is well-tolerated as long as it’s used responsibly.
 While there are some side effects, these are most common with large amounts and long-term use.
-In general, kratom is low-risk, and its side effects go away quickly.
+In general, kratom is low-risk, and its side effects disappear quickly.

 Constipation may occur due to the stimulation of opioid receptors .
 Staying hydrated can help you avoid constipation.
-Also, you can take food rich in fibers to avoid this unwanted effect.
+Also, you can take fiber-rich food to avoid this unwanted effect.

 Kratom is generally stimulating at first.
 This stimulation tends to fade off into a gentle relaxation later on.
 Once you continue to use kratom daily, these effects will start to change.
 The initial energetic rush will become shorter and less pronounced.